Environmental Engineering (CERT)

 - Official transcript certifying at least a bachelor's degree.
 All transcripts not in English must be certified as authentic and translated verbatim into English.

-- A baccalaureate degree (or equivalent) from an accredited institution or current enrollment in an undergraduate Speed School program.
+- A baccalaureate degree (or equivalent) from an accredited institution or current enrollment in a graduate Speed School program.

 All students enrolled in a graduate certificate program are expected to make steady and satisfactory progress toward the completion of the certificate.
 Students who are not enrolled for a period of more than 12 months will be considered to have withdrawn from the certificate program.
 Students who seek to return after such a period of time must contact the graduate program director.

 The following certificate requirements are mandatory for all graduate certificate candidates:

 - The certificate program of study must be completed with a 3.00 GPA or better for all graduate courses used to satisfy certificate requirements while enrolled in the graduate degree program (MEng, MS, or PhD).
 The student, if eligible, must apply for the certificate prior to graduation.

 - Completion of a graduate degree program at Speed School of Engineering (MEng, MS, or PhD).